arnpal961/behavorial_cloning/README.md

  * Tensorflow version 1.2.1 is used.
 (Gpu version and compiled from source)
  * keras version 2.0.6 is used. (keras version 1.x.x will not work)
  * GEFORCE GTX 1050 gpu with memory 4 GB is used for training .
 (Cuda compute capability of 6.1)

+**Usage**

+* Suppose the data directory named 'data' is in your working directory and contains the 'IMG' directory and 'driving_log.csv' file Want to train it with alexnet architecture.
+Enter the command in a terminal. python model.py --model_arch='alexnet' --retrain=False --data_dir=data --batch_size=32

+* After successfull training, let the model has been saved in working directory named 'model.h5' and to drive the car in autonomous mode and caputure the run in a 'run1' directory,try it in a terminal python drive.py model.h5 run1

+* For making video from the directory 'run1',try it in a terminal python video.py run1 --fps=48

  **Data Collection :**

   * The obvious approach for training deep neural network to work better is to train it on more data.
   * Around 153k images have been used for training .
-  * Images are from both two tracks with 70:30 proportion.
+  * Images are from both two tracks with 70:30(track1:track2) proportion.
   * All center,left,right images are used .
   * And images were flipped for data augmentation .

   **Data Exploration and some preprocessing :**

   **Model Specification :**
   Here I mainly tried 2 different models for training.